ddnexus/pagy/docs/toolbox/paginators.md

 !!!

 - `Pagy::OptionError`
-  - A subclass of `ArgumentError` that offers information to rescue invalid options passed to the constructor.
+  - A subclass of `ArgumentError` that offers information to rescue invalid options.
   - For example: `rescue Pagy::OptionError => e`
     - `e.pagy` the pagy object
     - `e.option` the offending option symbol (e.g. `:page`)